turingschool/mod-0-curriculum/session5/index.md

 This is a great time to ask for clarity on expectations or even some feedback on your responses.

 The most common issues we run into that leave people pending on the assessment are as follows:
-  - method definitions are too broad and don't actually change an attribute or create a return value.
+  - method definitions are too broad and don't actually change an attribute or create a return value
   - values aren't filled in properly, using proper syntax for a particular data type
   - format of the top down design portion is wildly off.
 Only use markdown if you're really comfortable